utdata/icj-setting-up/README.md

 # Setting up your computer for development

-I really recommend that you use your own computer in my coding and data classes.
-I use a Macintosh, so I'm more familiar with them, but students can use Windows for all the lessons and programs I use.
+These lessons outline how to set up your computer for development using the technologies introduced in [Intro to Coding for Journalists](https://github.com/utdata/icj-class).
+This is written as basic **steps to accomplish** without much explanation of what you are doing and why.
+If you are new to coding or the class, I suggest you start with the [command-line interface tools lesson](https://github.com/utdata/icj-cli-tools) instead.

-If you are using a lab computer, most (but perhaps not all) of this will be done already.
+If you are using a UT lab computer it may not be set up.
+Please check with me.

-Pay attention to verbal details given, as not all things may be installed or at the same time.

 ## Part 1: VS Code, Git & Github